david-hume-religion

 Hume generally presents the evidential Problem of Evil in two ways: in terms of prior probability and in terms of the likelihood of gratuitous evil.
 Taking them in order, Demea first hypothesizes a stranger to this world who is dropped into it and shown its miseries.
 Philo continues along these lines with a similar example in which someone is first shown a house full of imperfections, and is then assured that each flaw prevents a more disastrous structural flaw.
 For Hume, the lesson of both examples is the same.
 Just as the stranger to the world would be surprised to find that this world was created by a perfect being, the viewer of the house would be surprised to learn that he was considered a great or perfect architect.
 Philo asks, “Is the world considered in general…different from what a man…would, beforehand, expect from a very powerful, wise, and benevolent Deity?"
 (D 11.4, Hume’s emphasis).
 Since it would be surprising rather than expected, we have reason to think that a perfect creator is unlikely, and that the phenomena do not support such an inference.
 Inoltre, pointing out that each flaw prevents a more disastrous problem does not improve matters, according to Philo.

 Apart from these considerations from prior probability, Philo also argues the likelihood of gratuitous evil.
-To this end, Philo presents four circumstances that account for most of the natural evil in the world.
+A tal fine, Philo presents four circumstances that account for most of the natural evil in the world.
 Briefly, these are a) the fact that pain is used as a motivation for action, b) that the world is conducted by general laws, c) that nature is frugal in giving powers, and d) that nature is “inaccurate," questo è, more or less than the optimum level of a given phenomenon, such as rain, can and does occur.
 As Philo presents these sources of evil during the discussion of the evidential Problem of Evil, his point must be interpreted accordingly.
 In presenting these sources, all Philo needs to show is that it is likely that at least one of these circumstances could be modified so as to produce less suffering.
 Per esempio, in the third circumstance, it seems that, were humans more resistant to hypothermia, this would lead to a slightly better world.
 In questo modo, Philo bolsters the likelihood of gratuitous evil by arguing that things could easily have been better than they are.

 Having presented the Problem of Evil in these ways, Hume explicitly rejects some approaches to a solution while implicitly rejecting others.
 Primo, Demea appeals to Skeptical Theism by positing a deity that is moral in ways that we cannot fathom, but Hume rebuffs this position in several ways.
 Primo, Cleanthes denies any appeal to divine mystery, insisting that we must be empiricists rather than speculative theologians.
 Secondo, Hume’s Cleanthes insists that, if we make God too wholly other, then we ultimately abandon religion.
 Quindi, in Part XI Cleanthes presents the theist as trapped in a dilemma: either the theist anthropomorphizes the morality of the deity and, nel farlo, is forced to confront the Problem of Evil, or he abandons human analogy and, thereby “abandons all religion, and retain[s] no conception of the great object of our adoration” (D 11.1).
 For Cleanthes, if we cannot fathom the greatness of God, then the deity cannot be an object of praise, nor can we use God to inform some notion of morality.
 But without these interactions, there is little left for religion to strive toward.
 We might add a third rejection of the skeptical theist approach: to rationally reject the Problem of Evil without providing a theodicy, we must have independent grounds for positing a good deity.
 Tuttavia, Hume has been quite systematic in his attempts to remove these other grounds, rejecting the design and cosmological arguments earlier in the Dialogues, rejecting miracles (and therefore divine revelation) in the Enquiry, and rejecting any pragmatic justification in many works by drawing out the harms of religion.
 Quindi, for Hume, an appeal to divine mystery cannot satisfactorily discharge the Problem of Evil.